decenomy/PNY/doc/README_windows.txt

 -----
 Unpack the files into a directory and run pny-qt.exe.

-PNY Core is the original PNY client and it builds the backbone of the network.
+Peony Core is the original PNY client and it builds the backbone of the network.
 However, it downloads and stores the entire history of PNY transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.